Maria Tucci

 Maria Tucci (born June 19, 1941) is an American actress.
 She was nominated for the Tony Award for Best Featured Actress in a Play in 1967 for her performance in The Rose Tattoo.
 She played Koula in the 2015 miniseries The Slap.
 She also won an OBIE award for her performance as Phaedo in "Talk" by Carl Hancock Rux at the Joseph Papp Public Theater.

 Personal life

 Tucci was born in New York City, the daughter of Laura Tucci (née Rusconi; 1911–1989) and Niccolò Tucci (1908–1999), a writer.
 She has a brother, Vieri.
 Her parents came to America in 1938 to escape from World War II.
 Tucci began her acting education at a young age, studying with Lee Strasberg and Joseph Papp.
 She briefly attended Barnard College.

 She was married to Robert Gottlieb from 1969 until his death in 2023.
 They moved into the Turtle Bay Gardens Historic District in 1973, where she became friends with neighbors such as Janet Malcolm, who was a fellow working mother married to an editor.
 Tucci and Gottlieb opened their home to various well-known visitors including Kate Reid, Doris Lessing, Edna O’Brien, and Nora Ephron, who moved in with her two sons during her divorce.
 Tucci had two children: Lizzie Gottlieb, a documentary filmmaker, and Niccolo, "Nicky," whose life with Asperger syndrome was the subject of Lizzie's film Today's Man.
 In addition to their Manhattan residence, Tucci and Gottlieb acquired homes in Miami and Paris.
+They also had a home in Dutchess County NY next door to the famed children's book writers Martin and Alice Provensen.